What Is Dampness?

 The structure is badly affected by dampness.
 The prominent effects of dampness are as follows:

-• The electric fittings are deteriorated, and it may lead to a danger of short-circuiting.
+- The electric fittings deteriorate, and it may lead to a danger of short-circuiting.

-• It causes bleaching of paint, which results in the formation of colored patches on wall and ceiling surfaces.
+- It causes bleaching of paint, which results in the formation of coloured patches on wall and ceiling surfaces.

-• The surface of wall is affected patches.
+- The surface of the wall is affected patches.
 Are seen on walls.
-The point false off, and colors get faded.
+The point false off, and colours get faded.

 Causes of Dampness